-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking laboratory use)

 G1 First-Year Undergraduates

-DDIVATE INICTITUTIONIC First-rear Officergraduates

 G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district \$5,235

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district): \$5,235

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$11,063
+Out-of-state: \$11,393

 G1 NONRESIDENT ALIENS

 Tuition:

-G1 REQUIRED FEES: \$1,286
+G1 REQUIRED FEES: \$1,349

 G1 ROOM AND BOARD:

-(on-campus) \$8,434
+(on-campus) \$8,880

 G1 ROOM ONLY:

-(on-campus) \$4,314
+(on-campus) \$4,554

 G1 BOARD ONLY:

-(on-campus meal plan) \$4,120
+(on-campus meal plan) \$4,326

-• •

-G1 Comprehensive tuition and room a and board fee (if your
+G1 Comprehensive tuition and room and ' •

-college cannot provide separate tu
+college cannot provide separate tuitie on and room and

 board fees):

-200101000/1